Retirement Village Sees the Light With Glass Roof Design

 Three sections of the construction project benefitted from Xtralite roofing solutions and its X-Span range of product.
 One area being the Winter Garden residential area which is a single glazed atrium over a five storey building and includes louvered ventilation.

-The Village Centre roof itself benefitted from argon filled double glazed panels and was thermally enhanced to elevate the comfort of users in the central atrium of the village, the location of health spa, bar, gym and other communal facilities.
+The Village Centre roof itself benefited from argon filled double glazed panels and was thermally enhanced to elevate the comfort of users in the central atrium of the village, the location of health spa, bar, gym and other communal facilities.
 Its design is visually striking creating a focal point merging visual aesthetics and practicality.
 This area also had smoke vents fitted to meet smoke ventilation building regulations.

 Finally, the self-supporting trapezium styled entrance canopy had single glazed panels from the X-Span range creating a striking visual effect upon arrival at the village.